cube-js/cube/docs/content/Examples-Tutorials-Recipes/Using-different-schemas-for-tenants.md

 ## Use case

 We want to manage user access to different Cubes.
-In the recipe below, we'll learn how to use a different data schemas for various tenants.
+In the recipe below, we'll learn how to use multiple data schemas for various tenants.

 ## Configuration

 We have two tenants and we created folders with the data schema for each one inside the `schema` folder.
 The folders are named such as a tenants.
 Then we have to tell Cube which data schema path to use for each tenant.
-We'll use the [`repositoryFactory`](https://cube.dev/docs/config#repository-factory) function to do it.
+We'll use the [`repositoryFactory`](https://cube.dev/docs/config#repository-factory) option to do it.
 We'll pass the tenant name into the `repositoryFactory` inside [`securityContext`](https://cube.dev/docs/security/context#top).
 We also should define the [`contextToAppId`](https://cube.dev/docs/config#context-to-app-id) property for caching schema compilation result.
 Our cube.js file we'll look like this:

 ```javascript
 const FileRepository = require('@cubejs-backend/server-core/core/FileRepository');